julio-cavallari/laravel-dto/README.md

 A Laravel package that automatically generates Data Transfer Objects (DTOs) from Form Request classes, keeping them in sync with your validation rules.

+> ⚠️ **Development Status**
+>
+> This package is currently in active development and is **not ready for production use**.
+> The API may change significantly between versions.
+Please use at your own risk and avoid using in production environments until a stable version is released.

 ## Features

 - 🚀 **Automatic Generation**: Generate DTOs from existing Form Request classes